PaulCollas/random-user/README.md

-# Getting Started with Create React App
+# RandomUser

+This is an school project for Efrei.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The goal is to build with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts